Core Knowledge & Elements of Osteopathic Principles in the Discipline of Internal Medicine

 - American Osteopathic Association (AOA) and American College of Osteopathic Internists (ACOI) – Basic Standards for Residency Training in Internal Medicine

-- The Internal Medicine Practice Exam is primarily designed to assist the candidate in navigating through the examination, and it is provided to facilitate the actual testing experience.
-It is NOT designed to give the candidate a score or provide information about how a candidate might actually perform on the examination.
-When an answer choice is selected, it will not be recorded for scoring and the selection will not be saved once another item is viewed.
-If you wish to track your answer choices, you must record them on your own.
-A special function is provided that allows you to view the correct answer for each item by clicking on the “Show Answer” button located below the answer choices.
-The “Show Answer” button will NOT appear on the actual examination.
+- The Internal Medicine Practice Questions are primarily designed to assist the candidate in navigating through the examination, and it is provided to facilitate the actual testing experience.
+It is not designed to give the candidate a score or provide information about how a candidate might actually perform on the examination.

 |Cecil Textbook of Medicine